Center for Diabetes and Cardiometabolic Health – CDCH

 Surgical & Advanced Interventions

-When conservative gastric dysmotility treatment and colonic dysmotility treatment don’t provide relief, procedural options include:
+When conservative gastric dysmotility treatment and colonic dysmotility treatment do not provide sufficient relief, procedural options include:

 Pyloroplasty